winvaris/TeamVaris/docs/vision.md

 The instructor want to play games with students in class but he had several problems:

-- He doesn't know who ring in first because the classroom is large and the students aren't sitting together
+- The classroom is large and the students are not sitting together, for that, he doesn't know who rang in first.
-- The design of existing software is not attractive for the students'
+- The design of the existing software is not attractive for the students.
-- He want students to be able to join remotely too
+- He wants the students to be able to join remotely too.
-- He want the students to answer in a short period of time when rang in but he doesn't want to use a stopwatch
+- He wants the students to answer in a short period of time after ringing in.
+On the other hand, he doesn't want to use a stopwatch

-So with these problems he can't hold class activities quite well.
+With these problems cause him to have a hard time holding class activities.

-Our solution will make the class activity more interesting, fun and easy to held.
+Our solution will make the class activity look more interesting, fun and easy to held.

 ![Vision](design.jpg)